-10 Top-Rated Tourist Attractions in Essen
+12 Top-Rated Attractions & Things to Do in Essen

-Essen, lying between the rivers Emscher and Ruhr, is the largest city on the Ruhr.
-It's the headquarters of many large industrial organizations, some of which can be visited as part of a conducted tour.
+Essen, lying between the rivers Emscher and Ruhr, has a population of over half a million souls and is the largest city on the Ruhr.
+It's the headquarters of many large industrial organizations, some of which can be visited as part of a guided tour.
 The region also boasts a number of interesting museums and tourist attractions dealing with Essen's centuries-long role as the heart of Germany's major heavy industries.
-A highlight of a visit should be the Zollverein Coal Mine Industrial Complex, a vast former industrial site that's been transformed into an entertainment and cultural mega-center.
+High on your Essen travel itinerary should be paying a visit to the Zollverein Coal Mine Industrial Complex, a vast former industrial site that has been transformed into an entertainment and cultural mega-center.

 See also: Where to Stay in Essen

-1 Editor's Pick Zollverein Coal Mine Industrial Complex
+1. Zollverein Coal Mine Industrial Complex Editor's Pick

 One of Essen's most popular attractions, the Zollverein Coal Mine Industrial Complex, or Zeche Zollverein, occupies part of a sprawling abandoned industrial area that was declared a UNESCO World Heritage Site in 2001.
 Home to the area's first coal mine — it was established here in 1847 — Zollverein grew into the largest such facility in Europe.
 It's now an important museum complex.

-2 Museum Folkwang
+2. Museum Folkwang

-Essen's Museum Folkwang, perhaps the most important art gallery in the Ruhr, is well known for its displays of paintings from the 19th and 20th centuries, along with European sculpture dating from the 13th century and a large number of paintings and applied arts from outside Europe.
+Essen's Museum Folkwang, perhaps the most important art gallery in the Ruhr, is well known for its displays of important artworks from the 19th and 20th centuries.
+It's also popular for its fine collection of European sculptures dating from the 13th century, along with a large number of paintings and applied arts from outside Europe.

 Address: Museumsplatz 1, 45128 Essen

-3 Essen Minster
+3. Essen Minster

-Address: Burgplatz 2, 45127 Essen
+Address: Kettwiger Str.
+42, 45127 Essen

-4 Grugapark and the Botanic Garden
+4. Grugapark and the Botanic Garden

-Just a short walk from Essen's city center lies the beautiful Grugapark, 175 acres of public park laid out in 1929 for the Great Ruhrland Garden Show.
+A pleasant (and short) walk from Essen's city center lies the beautiful Grugapark, 175 acres of public park laid out in 1929 for the Great Ruhrland Garden Show.
 Enlarged in 1952 and again in 1965, it's a wonderful place to visit and can easily swallow up the best part of a day given its many interesting attractions.
 Highlights include the Grugahalle sports complex, an observation tower, numerous old fountains, and several restaurants.
-For the kids, the fun includes animal enclosures; an aquarium; an amusement park; and a narrow-gauge railroad, the three-and-a-half-kilometer-long Grugabahn.
-Perhaps the most visited area of the park is its Botanic Garden, home to collections of plants from around the world, including an Alpinum as well as species from Asia, North America, and the local area.
-Also worth a visit is the beautiful Stadtgarten, the Municipal Park, home to the city's main theater.
+Be sure to also visit the architecturally interesting Hundertwasser House, a delightful, quirky, colorful building designed by (and named after) renowned Austrian architect, Friedensreich Hundertwasser.

 Address: Virchowstraße 167a D-45147 Essen

-5 Zollverein Park
+5. Zollverein Park

-In addition to its fine museums, restaurants, and many cultural activities, the sprawling Zollverein Coal Mine Industrial Complex offers a variety of first-rate recreational activities.
-One of the most popular of these in winter is the Zollverein Ice Rink, an 1,800-square-meter facility built amidst the site's old coke ovens (lessons are available).
-Another highlight is the outdoor area of the park, home to a wide variety of wildlife and botanical rarities that have returned since the facility's grounds have been allowed to return to their natural state.
+In addition to its many fine museums, restaurants, and many cultural activities, the sprawling Zollverein Coal Mine Industrial Complex offers a variety of first-rate recreational activities and other fun things to do.
+One of the most popular of these in winter is the Zollverein Ice Rink, an 1,800-square-meter facility built amid the site's old coke ovens (lessons are available).
+Another highlight is the outdoor area of the park, home to a wide variety of wildlife and botanical rarities that have reappeared since the facility's grounds have been allowed to return to their natural state.

 Address: Zollverein A14, Gelsenkirchener Straße 181, 45309 Essen

-6 The Old Synagogue
+6. The Old Synagogue

-The Old Synagogue (Alte Synagogue) serves both as a place of worship and a memorial site.
-Built in 1913, this vast building is one of the best-preserved and most impressive Jewish cultural sites to have survived WWII, and offers a rich program of concerts, theatrical performances, and readings.
-Exhibits worth visiting include one focusing on the pre-war and war years, which deals with the topics of Jewish persecution and resistance.
-The adjacent House of the Rabbi (Rabbinerhaus) is used to house the city's archives.
+The Old Synagogue (Alte Synagogue) in Essen serves both as a place of worship and a memorial site.
+Built in 1913, this vast building is one of the best-preserved and most impressive Jewish cultural sites in Germany.
+Partially-destroyed by the Nazis in 1938 and further damaged by Allied bombing, the city acquired the building and eventually rebuilt and rededicated it as an important "House of Jewish Culture."
+Exhibits worth visiting include one focusing on the pre-war and war years, which deals with the topics of Jewish persecution and resistance, as well as those dealing with matters such as Jewish traditions and festivals.

-Address: Steeler Straße 29, 45127 Essen
+Address: Schützenbahn 1, 45127 Essen

-7 Villa Hügel
+7. Villa Hügel

 On the north side of the Baldeneysee, Essen's largest lake, is Villa Hügel, a grandiose mansion built in 1873 for the Krupp family, one of the region's oldest and wealthiest industrialist dynasties.
-Set in a wonderful large park overlooking the Ruhr, this splendid 269-room mansion now houses an excellent historical art and artifacts collection in the adjoining Kleines Haus, while periodic special exhibitions are held in the villa itself.
-Guided tours are available, and a series of musical concerts is staged during the summer months.
+Set in a wonderful large park overlooking the Ruhr, this splendid 269-room mansion was bequeathed as the lfried Krupp von Bohlen und Halbach-Stiftung, a non-profit trust to preserve the property for public enjoyment.

-8 The Ruhr Museum
+8. The Ruhr Museum

-In the Zollverein Coal Mine Industrial Complex, the Ruhr Museum offers numerous interesting collections relating to the region's natural history, as well as the art and culture of the Ruhr.
-It's one of the most important museums in this field in North Rhine-Westphalia.
+Located in the Zollverein Coal Mine Industrial Complex, the Ruhr Museum offers numerous interesting collections relating to the region's natural history, as well as the art and culture of the Ruhr.
+As such, it's one of the most important museums in this field in North Rhine-Westphalia.

 Address: Zollverein A 4, Gelsenkirchener Straße 181, 45309 Essen

-9 Old Town Werden
+9. Old Town Werden

 It's in Werden that you'll find the splendid 13th-century Abbey Church, one of the finest Late Romanesque churches in the Rhineland.
-Highlights of a visit include the late Baroque interior and its Treasury, home to a bronze crucifix from 1060 and the St. Ludger's Chalice dating from around 900 AD.
+Highlights of a visit include the late Baroque interior and its Treasury, home to a bronze crucifix from 1060 and the St. Ludger's Chalice dating from around AD 900.

-10 The Baldeneysee
+10. The Baldeneysee

-Essen's largest lake, the Baldeneysee — an artificial body of water formed after the construction of a dam in 1933 — measures eight-kilometers long and is one of the region's busiest tourist attractions.
-It's particularly popular for watersports enthusiasts, from canoeists and kayakers to sailboats (the lake is home to 20 sailing clubs), while casual boaters can rent simple pedal-powered boats by the hour.
+Essen's largest lake, the Baldeneysee — an artificial body of water formed after the construction of a dam in 1933 — measures eight kilometers long and is one of the region's busiest tourist attractions.
+It's particularly popular among water sports enthusiasts, from canoeists and kayakers to those who enjoy sailboats (the lake is home to 20 sailing clubs), while casual boaters can rent simple pedal-powered boats by the hour.

 Where to Stay in Essen for Sightseeing